Auneor/documentation/content/applications/general/product_images.rst

       If you select a product that has one or more variants from the Products view, each variant matching the previous criteria will be processed.

 #.
-In the action menu, select
+In the action menu, select the option *Get Pictures from Google Images* and validate by clicking on *Get picture*.

-   ..
-      TODO VCR: complete the step by step in the wizard
+#.
+You should see your images appearing in the next few minutes.

    .. note::
       Images are fetched as a background job, so you can continue doing your work while